Jon-b-m/middleware/README.md

  This is Chris_with_calculated_TDD.js but with access to FAX preferences, which means the adjustment factor and a toggle to enable/disable Chris' formula can be set  in FAX preferences.

-Middleware only works when you have access to preferences.json and pumphistory-24h-zoned.json in middleware (use by branch mw_preferences).
+Middleware only works when you have access to preferences.json and pumphistory-24h-zoned.json in middleware (use my branch mw_preferences).

 ---------------------------------------